Accelerator For Engineering Transfer Students

 We will also discuss the importance of taking the Diagnostic Assessments and how you should spend your summer to brush up on content you are weak in.
 For some of you, taking a summer session course will be highly-recommended.
 For some majors, taking a summer session course is highly recommended to reduce your time to degree.
 Finally, we will share some important dates for the summer.

 Diagnostic Assessment Tests

-Math (Linear Algebra) – all incoming engineering transfers should take the Linear Algebra assessment.
+Math (Linear Algebra)** – all students should take this assessment

 Participant fee: $0 (Open and free to all incoming eTransfer students)